Aplus-Technologies/BalhamProject/README.md

 # Balham College Project
 ## Final project for the Diploma in Information Systems
-### The program is a management system for a school and it has the features of:
+### The desktop program is a management system for a school and it has the features of:
 - Basic multiuser access.
 - Database conected to Azure SQL Server
 - Manage information related to lecturers and students with the functionalities of: